 Kia ora.
 If Kiwis had to list their priorities in life, health would be right at the top of the list.

-We've all got a stake in the New Zealand health system and that's why it's really important that we have good Kiwis from all walks of life stepping up to take a roll on District Health Boards this October.
+We've all got a stake in the New Zealand health system and that's why it's really important that we have good Kiwis from all walks of life stepping up to take a role on district health boards this October.

 We're running elections and it's a great chance for people from a wide background, range, right across the community to have their voice in the future direction of the health system.